pji/yadr/docs/source/dice_notation.rst

                  7: "success advantage",
                  8: "advantage advantage"}

-A result map cannot be part of an expression.
+A dice map cannot be part of an expression.
 Instead it is passed in a separate roll before the role where it will be used.
 The map is then stored in memory by its name, so that it can be referenced in a later roll through a "mapping operator".

 .. note:
-    Manually entering a result map for every roll expression is a tedious way to role dice.
+    Manually entering a doce map for every roll expression is a tedious way to roll dice.
 Interpretors implementing YADN may include pre-built maps for common dice systems for users to reference.
 The implementation details are left to the developer.
 However, in multiuser systems be careful about